ga4gh/vrs/docs/source/concepts/molecular_variation/Adjacency.rst

 .. admonition:: New in v2

-   The adjacency class was added in v2 to describe structural variation.
+   The Adjacency class was added in v2 to describe structural variation.

 The adjacency class is a core concept for structural variation, representing the junction point of two adjoined molecules.
 This class can be used on its own (e.g. for junctions of chimeric transcript fusions)